 Solar installation mistakes can make or break the boons of going solar, and some solar installation teams, sadly, are responsible for these mistakes.

-If you’re installing a couple solar panels to power one or two appliances in your homes, the onus of the mistakes is on you as you are probably the one doing the ..ahem..installation.
+If you’re installing a couple solar panels to power one or two appliances in your homes, the onus of the mistakes is on you as you are probably the one doing the installation.

-However, if you’re opting in to a full-fledged group of solar panels you want to power your entire home, you’ll want to make sure you pick a reputable solar company with a track record of successful installs and pleased customer reviews.
+However, if you’re opting in to a full-fledged group of solar panels to power your entire home, you’ll want to make sure you pick a reputable solar company with a track record of successful installs and positive customer reviews.

 Although a great solar installation team will prevent these mistakes for you, this post will be a solid resource for helping solar panel seekers pick the right installation team and ask the appropriate questions prior to setting up an installation appointment.

 When things happen rapidly, especially on a geographic scale as is the case with solar adoption in the state of Utah, it’s important to manage the buzz surrounding solar with the appropriate expectations.

 This way, there are clearer expectations regarding what should happen on the level of solar installation.
 Watch out for the following red flags and pull the plug on an install team that succumbs to the following behaviors.